redis/redis/design-documents/REDIS-CLUSTER-2.md

 -------------

-To perform a read query the client hashes the key argument from the command (in the intiial version of Redis Cluster only single-key commands are allowed).
+To perform a read query the client hashes the key argument from the command (in the initial version of Redis Cluster only single-key commands are allowed).
 Using the in memory configuration it maps the hash key to the node ID.

-If the client is configured to support read-after-write consistency, then the "master" node for this hash slot is queried.
+If the client is configured to support read-after-write consistency, then the `master` node for this hash slot is queried.

 Otherwise the client picks a random node from the master and the replicas available.